Beyond Christmas

 Different expressions — one understanding.

 We don’t need to abandon Christmas, nor replace it with something else.
-Traditions always change — and most beautifully when we allow them to be enriched by remembering what this season has always asked of human beings.
+Traditions always change — and most beautifully when we allow them to be enriched, not divided, by remembering what this season has always asked of human beings.
+Many people — including us — find meaning in celebrating both Christmas and the Winter Solstice.

-Perhaps enriching Christmas today could look like this:
+Perhaps enriching Christmas and Solstice Ceremonies alike could look like this:

-• Lighting fires and candles with intention, not just for atmosphere
+• Lighting fires and candles with intention, not only for atmosphere

 • Making space for silence as well as song and story